keeinlev/SpikeStats/README.md

 and more was jotted down beside a player's name.
 We must have carried maybe twenty of these sheets with us at all times.</p>

-<p>Now you can imagine that this was not an efficient nor easy task, as volleyball is a fast-
+<p>Now you can imagine that this was not an efficient nor easy task, as volleyball is a fast-paced
-paced sport.
+sport.
 One look too long at the sheet to find a player's name could result in missing the next play, and then you would be sitting there asking everyone else what just happened: more time wasted, more time for the next play to be missed.</p>